wpengine/faustjs/DEVELOPMENT.md

 - Create a PR to the `main` branch from `canary`
 - Merge the PR into the `main` branch

-**Important**: Be sure to make a Merge Commit, and not "Squash and Merge", as this can lead to [merge conflicts](https://medium.com/@guilhermerios/the-agony-and-the-ecstasy-of-git-squash-7f91c8da20af).
+**Important**: Be sure to use the "Create a merge commit" option, and not "Squash and merge", as this can lead to [merge conflicts](https://medium.com/@guilhermerios/the-agony-and-the-ecstasy-of-git-squash-7f91c8da20af).